RupankarCh/my-notes/Cloud Computing/readme.md

 Internet Gateways> Select the IGW> Actions> Attach to VPC> Select the VPC> Attach Internet Gateway

 # Serverless Computing:
-Serverless computing is **a cloud computing model in which the cloud provider automatically manages the servers, infrastructure, scaling, and maintenance, allowing developers to focus only on writing and deploying application code.** No need for capacity planning, patching and infrasructure maitenance.
-Costs are calculated based on execution duration (milliseconds)and the number of requests.
+Serverless computing is **a cloud computing model in which the cloud provider automatically manages the servers, infrastructure, scaling, and maintenance, allowing developers to focus only on writing and deploying application code.** No need for capacity planning, patching and infrasructure maitenance. **Costs are calculated based on execution duration (milliseconds)and the number of requests**.
 It also provdides scaling, Ideal for startups and projects with unpredictable or"spiky" traffic patterns.

 ## Creating Event-Driven Serverless Apps:
 Event-Driven Architecture (EDA) is an **architectural approach where the flow of an application is driven by events** (changes in state). **Event producers generate events, which are sent through an event broker (such as a message queue or event bus), and event consumers receive and process those events independently.**

+**Key Components of the EDA Ecosystem:**
+- Producers: **Services that generate event data** (Web Apps, IoT Sensors,Databases).
+- Event Channels: Queues or Streams (like Amazon SQS or Kinesis) that **transport and buffer events**.
+- Event Routers: Intelligent hubs (like AWS EventBridge) that **filter and direct events to specific targets.**
+- Consumers: The "Workers" (Lambda, Azure Functions) that **execute logic based on the incoming data**.
+- The Event Schema: A standardized format (usually JSON) that **ensures producers and consumers speak the same language.**

 **Understanding Event-Driven Triggers**
 - **Inbound Requests:** Triggering functions via HTTP requests through an API Gateway (e.g., a mobile app login).